SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/Byte/toInteger.md

 so.topic: reference
 ---

+# Byte.toInteger()

 Returns the value of a byte as an integer.